soabase/soabase-stages/README.md

 ### Tracing

 The tasks submitted to StagedFuture can optionally be traced via the `Tracing` interface.
-The library comes with an SLF4J tracer and an standard out tracer.
+The library comes with an SLF4J tracer and a `System.out` tracer.
 You can also write your own.
 Pass an instace of the tracer to the StagedFuture builder.
 E.g.

 ```java
 StagedFuture.async(executor, Tracing.debug(logger)).